RPIUnion/EBoardBylaws/README.md

 # EBoardBylaws

 ###About
-Bylaws of the Rensselaer Union Judicial Board
+Bylaws of the Rensselaer Union Executive Board

 ###Download the bylaws!